 Make Chia Seed Pudding

-Chia seed pudding is one of the more popular ways to enjoy this superfood, and that’s because it has a unique flavor and texture, not to mention it’s super easy to prepare.
+Chia seed pudding is one of the more popular ways to enjoy this superfood along with the chia seed nutrients, and that’s because it has a unique flavor and texture, not to mention it’s super easy to prepare.
 Most chia seed puddings begin with a milk base and chia seeds, and you can use anything from regular milk to almond milk to any other nut or seed milk, depending on your dietary preferences.
 Just mix your chia seeds and milk of choice in a jar or bowl, refrigerate, and let sit overnight.
 In the morning, a thick and creamy pudding will be waiting for.
 When submerged in liquid, chia seeds expand and form a gummy-like texture, which is what makes this dish.
 Mix in your favorite additions like chocolate, berries, and nuts for added flavors.

 Toss Them in Salads

 Chia seeds can be used in more than just sweet dishes, they make an excellent addition to meals such as salads, rice bowls, or even stir-fries.
 You can sprinkle them on top of your salad, or you can mix them directly into your dressing.
 This can add a thickness to your dressing that enhances the texture of your salad.

 The longer you let the dressing sit, the more liquid the chia seeds absorb, and the thicker your dressing will be.
 Adding chia seeds is also a great way to include some protein if you tend to make salads that are mostly filled with vegetables or plant protein.